 The Signature of Tango

-Music plays a critical role in tango.
-Mediocre, unfamiliar, eccentric, and non-tango music has never produced a beautiful tango.
-Well-performed tangos are all danced to excellent classic tango music, which is an inspiration indispensable for bringing the dancers’ skills into full play.
-Good classic tango music excites the dancers, stirs up their emotions, kindles their creativity, generates synergism, and leads to what the Argentinians call duende, an elated state in which the dancers perform exceptionally well.
-Without good music, there is little scope for even a master’s abilities.
+Music plays a crucial role in tango.
+Mediocre, unfamiliar, eccentric, or outlandish music has never produced a beautiful tango.
+Well-performed tangos are always danced to excellent, classic tango music, an indispensable source of inspiration that brings the dancers’ skills into full play.
+Good classic tango music excites the dancers, stirs their emotions, kindles their creativity, generates synergy, and leads to what Argentinians call duende—an elated state in which dancers perform exceptionally well.
+Without good music, even a master’s abilities are limited.

-There are tens of thousands of tango songs available on the market.
-Only a fraction of which are high quality danceable songs, and the remainder are either of mediocre quality or made only for listening.
-CD makers are aware of this.
-They mix the good and bad songs together to avoid selling only a few songs.
-As a result, a CD with twenty tracks may only contain one or two good, danceable songs, with the rest being subpar.
-Argentines who grew up in tango culture know what a good tango song is.
-They buy a CD for that one or two good songs and discard the rest.
-American tourists, on the other hand, buy a CD and play everything on it.
-Without adequate knowledge of tango music, they collect tango songs as indiscriminately as they collect tango steps, and they display a preference for exotic and alternative music.
+There are tens of thousands of tango songs on the market, but only a small fraction are high-quality, danceable pieces.
+The remainder are either of mediocre quality or composed for listening rather than dancing.
+CD makers are well aware of this and mix tracks strategically to avoid selling just a few songs.
+As a result, a cassette with twenty tracks may contain only a couple of good, danceable songs, with the rest being subpar.
+Argentinians who grew up immersed in tango culture know their music.
+They might buy a CD for one or two good songs and discard the rest.
+American tourists, however, often buy a CD and play every track.
+Lacking adequate knowledge of tango music, they collect tango songs as indiscriminately as they collect tango steps.
+Many even favor novel, rare, or exotic pieces, ignoring their undanceability.

-Experts all agree that familiarity with music is essential to an exuberant tango experience.
-The Argentinians only play well-known classic tango music in their milongas.
-They don’t even play unfamiliar tango songs, let alone alternative music.
-Playing such music does a disservice to tango.
-It is weird.
-It lacks the richness and depth of the classic tango music.
-It changes tango to a hybrid dance that caters to the taste of the amateurs and repels the seasoned dancers who in Argentina are treated with great respect, free or discount admission, best seats and their favorite classic tango music, because they are the mainstay of the milongas.
+Experts agree that familiarity with music is essential for an exuberant tango experience.
+Argentinians play only well-known classic tango music in their milongas, avoiding even unfamiliar tango songs, let alone outlandish or alternative music.
+Playing such music disservices tango—it is peculiar, lacks the richness and depth of classic tango, and transforms the dance into a hybrid form catering to the tastes of foreigners.
+This, however, alienates the milongueros, who are the mainstay of the milongas.
+In Argentina, these seasoned dancers are held in high regard, receiving discounted admission, the best seats, and their favorite Golden Age music in the milongas.

-Those who love tango more than money, on the other hand, can do one thing for tango.
-A three-hour milonga only contains 15 tondas or 60 songs.
-If we meticulously select 600 best classic tango songs and play them repeatedly in our milongas like the Argentinians do in the milongas of Buenos Aires, we will change our tango culture and raise the level of our dance in more ways than we can imagine.
-After all, tango is intimately related to its music.
-The better the music, the better the dance, the better the milonga, and the better we all will be.
+Those who love tango more than money can contribute significantly to the art form in one simple way.
+A three-hour milonga typically consists of 15 tandas, or 60 songs.
+By carefully selecting the 600 best classic tango songs and playing them repeatedly in our milongas—just as the Argentinians do in the milongas of Buenos Aires—we can transform our tango culture and elevate the quality of our dance in ways we cannot yet fully imagine.
+After all, tango is intrinsically connected to its music.
+The better the music, the more enjoyable the dancing, the more fulfilled the dancers, and the more successful the milonga.
 (See My Two Cents on Music Selections.)

 September 17, 2011